 Take action: Who are 2-3 people you will decide to start loving?
 What will you do for them?

 Walk through step by step what it would take to change.
-The leader should think through some of this ahead of time.
+If you’re using this study to help a friend, you should think through some of this ahead of time.
 Be as detailed as possible.

 - What steps will this decision involve?